-In June 2020, we entered into a facility agreement for working capital loans with a commercial bank, which provides for a one-year revolving loan of RMB3.0 million (US\$0.5 million).
-The interest rate of this loan facility is fixed at 4.5025% per annum.
-As of December 31, 2020, the total outstanding amount of this revolving loan was RMB3.0 million (US\$0.5 million).
+In June 2020, we entered into a facility agreement for working capital loans with a commercial bank, which provides for a one-year non-revolving loan of RMB3.0 million (US\$0.5 million).
+The interest rate of this loan facility is fixed at 4.5025% per annum and reduced to 4.2525% in September 2021 As of December 31, 2021, the total outstanding amount of this non-revolving loan was RMB3.0 million (US\$0.5 million).

 In August 2020, we entered into a bank acceptance draft discount facility agreement with a commercial bank, which provides for a revolving loan of RMB40.0 million (US\$6.1 million).
 The interest rate of this loan facility is based on cost of funding at the time of discounting plus a risk premium depending on the accepting bank's credit rating.
-As of December 31, 2020, we had no outstanding balance under this revolving loan.
+As of December 31, 2021, we had no outstanding balance under this revolving loan.